Brick by brick, we're rebuilding more young lives.

 For young people diagnosed with cancer, 80% report the mental health impact of a diagnosis is as difficult as the physical side.

 Yet 44% have no access to NHS Services for the mental health impacts of diagnosis.
-The support needs of young people to fully recover from cancer or live with the diagnosis they have been given, extend beyond that of medical treatment.
-With the support of Teens Unite, 91% feel an improvement on their mental health, and 90% have a more positive outlook on life.
+We recognise the support needed extends beyond medical care.
+With Teens Unite, 91% feel an improvement on their mental health, and 90% have a more positive outlook on life.
 An additional 2,500 cases of cancer will be diagnosed in teenagers and young adults this year alone.
 We’re determined to empower more of these young people to take the next steps towards rebuilding their lives.

 'The Home of Teens Unite' will be set within 1.6 acres of secluded countryside in rural Hertfordshire, offering a peaceful and tranquil retreat.